DeccanTensor/.github/profile/README.md

 **Deccan Tensor Labs** operates at the intersection of thermodynamics and software architecture.
 We believe that the digital universe naturally tends toward disorder (bloat, latency, complexity).
 Our mandate is to reverse this process.

-We forge **Artifacts** and **Protocols** designed for the Agentic Web—tools that are lightweight, strongly typed, and mathematically precise.
+We forge **Open Source Artifacts** and **Protocols** designed for the Agentic Web—tools that are lightweight, strongly typed, and mathematically precise.

 > *"We don't just write software; we structure reality."*